Select the best women’s tennis racket according to your skill level and requirements.

 Yonex EZONE 98 2022

-It is the racquet of choice for Naomi Osaka, Anastasija Sevastova, and Coco Vandeweghe, as it features a smaller 98 square-inch head size.
+It is the racket of choice for Naomi Osaka, Anastasija Sevastova, and Coco Vandeweghe, as it features a smaller 98 square-inch head size.

 You’ll love the weight, feel, and performance of this racquet, so you’ll want to make sure you check it out.

-Many options are available for players researching this racquet, which is a big plus.
+Many options are available for players researching this racket, which is a big plus.
 To get you started, here are a few suggestions:

 • Yonex EZONE 98L: 98 in² / 10.6 oz